 On top of the standard game reports, Pathways include the following aggregated reports, including statistics from all child games:

-- Users progress: summarised information about the pathway status for every player, including current game, activity and knowledge.
+- Users progress: summarised information about the pathway status for every player, including this data:

 - Player and team ranking: equivalent to existing reports for single games, with aggregated information from all child games.